 Don’t Share Eating Utensils—Even if the person looks healthy, remember that symptoms can take up to 48 hours to appear.
 Your best bet is not to share utensils at all.

 Don’t Share Gear – This goes for pretty much any gear, but most importantly, water filters, dirty water bags, food bags, hand sanitizer, soap bottles, or anything else that the hiker may have touched with “dirty” hands.
 I can’t stress how highly contagious this virus is!
-If you run out of soap or hand sanitizer and need to borrow some, have that hiker squeeze some into your hands.
+If you run out of soap and need to borrow some, have that hiker squeeze some into your hands.
 Don’t touch the bottle it is contained in.
-Water filter froze or is now unusable?
+Did your water filter freeze and become unusable?
 Boil your water instead of borrowing one!
-Then get a replacement ASAP.
+Then, get a replacement ASAP.

 Wipe down privy seats with bleach wipes before using – The AT is notorious for having norovirus outbreaks.
 If you have to stop, either skip the privy or at least wipe the seat down with a bleach wipe, and wash your hands super well afterward!

-Wipe down bear cables (or box handles) with bleach wipes before using – If using a bear cable or box, make sure to wipe the handle or cable down before using, then wash your hands immediately after.
+Wipe down bear cables (or box handles) with bleach wipes before using – If using a bear cable or box, make sure to wipe the handle or cable down with an EPA-approved wipe (if available), then wash your hands immediately after.
+If no wipe is available, wash your hands with soap and water thoroughly after touching.

 GEL HAND SANITIZERS DO NOT KILL NOROVIRUS!
 Most Hand Sanitizers have been shown to be ineffective at killing norovirus. – The CDC states, “Alcohol-based hand sanitizers can be used in addition to hand washing.
 But, they should not be used as a substitute for washing with soap and water”.
 Furthermore, the use of alcohol gel-based hand sanitizer has not only been proven to be ineffective but also increases the risk of contracting the virus2.
 There are a couple of hand sanitizers, such as Germstar ONE, Clorox Hand Sanitizer, and My-Shield, that have been proven to be effective3 in killing the norovirus; so it might be worthwhile to use them instead of the gel-based ones, which are ineffective.